Embed This Data

 - Inflation (CPI):

 - FDI Inflow:

-The top income and corporate tax rates are 30 percent.
-Other taxes include a value-added tax (VAT) and a property transfer tax.
-The overall tax burden equals 12.6 percent of total domestic income.
-Government spending has risen to 28.3 percent of GDP, with the budget balance recording small surpluses in recent years.
-Public debt has hovered at around 20 percent of total domestic output.
-Infrastructure spending has increased expenditures this year.
+The top personal income and corporate tax rates are 30 percent.
+Other taxes include a value-added tax and a property transfer tax.
+The overall tax burden equals 14.9 percent of total domestic income.
+Government spending has amounted to 27.5 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.0 percent of GDP.
+Public debt is equivalent to 34.6 percent of GDP.